No Deal Brexit Threatens Electric Car Market Boom< Back to blog

 Increased tariffs from EU vehicle imports to the UK in the event of a no deal Brexit threatens to end the progress of the country’s transition to electric cars, according to new calculations from the SMMT (Society of Motor Manufacturers and Traders).

 Two thirds of EVs (electric vehicles) sold in the UK are from Europe, all of which will be subject to a price increase of £2,800 as a result of World Trade Organization (WTO) tariffs of 10%.
-Essentially this voids the government’s £3,000 plug-in car grant for brand-new zero-emissions currently offered by the government.
+Essentially this voids the government’s £2,500 plug-in car grant for brand-new zero-emissions currently offered for EVs with a value of less than £35,000.

 Want to get a great deal on a brand-new EV?
 Get electric car lease deals